 “We have a high poverty rate and a lack of infrastructure in the children’s homes here, especially when it comes to access to water.
 Thankfully, the children are able to live in the dorms on the weekdays and transfer to regional schools — but with COVID-19, we faced some unique challenges.

 “Our volunteer site coordinators were so grateful for the extra support for our special projects.”

 With your generous gift, we purchased cleansers, disinfectants, and supplies including face masks.
 It is important for us to be able to provide and maintain well sanitized living spaces as we continue to work to keep our students and their families safe, especially since the Navajo Nation has been hit so hard by the pandemic.
 We are deeply appreciative.”

 How do I sponsor a child in the United States?

-You can sponsor a child in New Mexico in one of two ways: call our office at 1-800-538-5381 and speak with one of our staff members, or email us at firstname.lastname@example.org; or go online to our sponsorship portal, create an account, and search for a child in the United States that is available for sponsorship.
+You can sponsor a child in the United States in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members; email us at firstname.lastname@example.org; or go online to our sponsorship portal, create an account, and search for a child in the United States that is available for sponsorship.